 - continuous learning and mastery of new commercial/technical skills

 - proven track record of innovation in digital technology; such as through experience as an innovator or founder of businesses (current or former), patent applications, etc.

-- be able to secure at least 2 recommendation letters from renowned industry experts of two separate organizations (such as a CEO/COO, Senior member of a company, or a Senior-level Professor of a prestigious university).
-The experts must be from two different organizations.
+- be able to secure at least 3 recommendation letters from renowned industry experts of three separate organizations (such as a CEO/COO, Executives/Senior Management of a company, etc.).
+The experts must be from three different organizations.

 I’m referring specifically to the Digital Technology field here for which the designated endorsement body is Tech Nation, formerly Tech City UK.
 If your field is arts, sciences, engineering, or something else your process and criteria will likely differ.

 Luckily, in my case, the ten pieces of evidences overlapped and met multiple criteria leading me to pursue this opportunity.
 And the industry experts were more than happy to recommend me for the scheme!

 Note: This is not an exhaustive list and the complete official PDF guide compiled by Tech Nation explains the nitty-gritty of the process.
 The evaluation process is holistic and point-based — taking into account the quality of every piece of evidence, the weight of the recommendation letters secured from leading industry experts who are willing to support your application, and your CV highlighting your achievements ‘til date.

 Preparing an application like this can be overwhelming task — for example, some endorsees were able to compress all pieces of evidence into merely 50 pages, whereas my entire application packet was ~183 pages and sent overseas in a box.
 That being said, quality over quantity prevails.
 My one piece of advice is to plan early and to execute the process in the following steps: